-- 9. Mention two Fundamental Rights granted to the citizensof India which bring out the secular nature - Ans.
-Right to Freedom of Religion (Articles 25-28) and Culturaland Educational Right (Articles 29 and 30) bring out the secular nature of the State. - 10.
-What is the meaning of Right to Constitutional Remedies?
+10. Mention two Fundamental Rights granted to the citizens of India which bring out the secular nature of the state.

 Ans.
+Right to Freedom of Religion (Articles 25-28) and Cultural and Educational Right (Articles 29 and 30) bring out the secular nature of the State.

+11. What is the meaning of Right to Constitutional Remedies?

-Article 32 of the Constitution of India confers upon thecitizens the Right to Constitutional Remedies which implies that every citizen is entitled to move the Supreme Court, any of the High Courts or any other court authorized by the Parliament for that purpose if his or her FundamentalRight/Rights are encroached upon, abridged or snatched away by the State, a person or a body of persons.
+Ans.
+Article 32 of the Constitution of India confers upon the citizens the Right to Constitutional Remedies which implies that every citizen is entitled to move the Supreme Court, any of the High Courts or any other court authorised by the Parliament for that purpose if his or her Fundamental Right/Rights are encroached upon, abridged or snatched away by the State, a person or a body of persons.
 The courts have been vested with the power to issue orders, directions and writs in order to protect the rights of the complainants.
 The writs act as check on arbitrary actions of the state.

-- 11. Name the Fundamental Right which protects the interests of the linguistic minorities in India.
+12. Name the Fundamental Right which protects the interests of the linguistic minorities in India.

 Ans.
 Cultural and Educational Rights under Art.
-29 & 30. - 12.
-Mention one important provision given in the Constitution which gives protection against - Ans.
+29 & 30.

+13. Mention one important provision given in the Constitution which gives protection against exploitation.

+Ans.
 The Constitution under Articles 23 and 24 puts a firm end to such exploitation as forced labour, beggary, traffic in women and children and unjustified under-payment.
-This right also prohibits employment of children below 14 in mines, factories and other occupations fraught with danger. - 13.
-Mention two rights of an individual who is arrested under ordinary circumstances. - Ans. (i) A person, who is arrested under ordinary circumstances, has got the right to be informed about the ground of his or her arrest. - (ii) Such an accused shall have the right to defend himselfby a lawyer of his choice. - 14.
-Why has the practice of according titles been abolished by the Constitution? - Ans.
+This right also prohibits employment of children below 14 in mines, factories and other occupations fraught with danger.

+14. Mention two rights of an individual who is arrested under ordinary circumstances.

+Ans. (i) A person, who is arrested under ordinary circumstances, has got the right to be informed about the ground of his or her arrest.

+(ii) Such an accused shall have the right to defend himself by a lawyer of his choice.

+15. Why has the practice of according titles been abolished by the Constitution?

+Ans.
 Article 18 puts an end to all titles like 'Rai Sahib', 'Khan Bahadur', 'Sardar Bahadur', etc. This article prohibits the State from awarding such titles.
 This has been done because conferring such titles goes against the spirit of social equality.
-Only military and academic degrees can beconferred. - 15.
-Explain the term writ. - Ans.
-Writ is a legal document issued by a court telling some body to do or act to do something. - 16.
-Name the writ that is issued against illegal arrest. - Ans.
+Only military and academic degrees can be conferred.

+16. Explain the term writ.

+Ans.
+Writ is a legal document issued by a court telling some body to do or act to do something.

+17. Name the writ that is issued against illegal arrest.

+Ans.
 Habeas-Corpus is issued against illegal arrest.
-It means 'tohave a body'.
-By issuing such a writ, the court can getthe body of any person released if it has been unlawfully captured by any person or a group of persons or by the State.
-This writ is thus a great safeguard for the personal freedom - 17.
-What is meant by Preventive Detention? - Ans.
+It means 'to have a body'.
+By issuing such a writ, the court can get the body of any person released if it has been unlawfully captured by any person or a group of persons or by the State.
+This writ is thus a great safeguard for the personal freedom of a citizen.

+18. What is meant by Preventive Detention?

+Ans.
 Under the Preventive Detention Act a person can be detained for a period of three months even without trial in a court of law.
-But the arrested person must be informed about the ground on which he has been detained. - 18.
-Which part of the Constitution contains the Fundamental Rights? - Ans.
+But the arrested person must be informed about the ground on which he has been detained.

+19. Which part of the Constitution contains the Fundamental Rights?

+Ans.
 The Fundamental Rights are enshrined in the Part III of the Constitution.